I posted a vintage sewing version of this some years ago. Check it out here.

 Working from fabric first means that if you find place in unusual areas, with budget in mind, you can leap at those opportunities and not worry about sourcing specifics.

 I’ve found silk for $5/yd this way and let the fabric tell me what it wanted to be.
 When if I had worked the other way around based on a concept first I’d be paying more like $20/yd to find a particular color in a particular time frame.

 3- Shop outside the box.

 Some of my best finds have come from the curtain section at the thrift store.
 No joke.
 I have found 100% cotton velvet curtains for $15 for two panels.
 That’s insane.
 Same for dupioni, taffeta, and cotton curtains.
 I’ve cut up thrifted sheets for victorian petticoats.
 And I’ve shopped the sale section at fabric stores for off-season cuts that will make an awesome dress for next year.
 Think ahead.
 Get creative.
-Thrift, garage sale, follow the sales, and JUMP when it’s time to JUMP.
+Thrift, garage sale, estate sale, follow the sales flyers from stores, and JUMP when it’s time to JUMP.

 4- Know what colors work for you.